 Conservation: Up Close with Artists and Their Materials

 Conservators in the Museum’s Department of Paper Conservation began serious preparations for Noir over a year ago.
-They began by looking closely at the drawings—often under a microscope—to determine specific materials and techniques used by the artists.
+They began by looking closely at the drawings — often under a microscope — to determine specific materials and techniques used by the artists.

 Conservators Nancy Yocco and Michelle Sullivan not only studied the artworks in depth, but also read a lot about 19th-century French drawings.
 “We want to know who [each artist’s] teacher is, where he came from, and the body of his work.
 That prepares us to put whatever object comes before us in context,” Nancy told me.

 Conservators also “learned by doing” by mocking up didactic materials to determine what types of black media were used in these works (over 20 distinctive kinds of charcoals, crayons, and chalks!).
 By closely examining the materials of each drawing or print, Nancy and Michelle were able to distinguish individual artists’ techniques.
-“No two drawings are the same,” Michelle said.
+“No two drawings are the same,” says Michelle.
 Nancy added, “We spend time with each object to try and understand it.
 It’s all very considered.”

 The exhibition itself will feature a strong conservation aspect so viewers can understand the works from both an artistic and a material standpoint.